Home » Blogs » Stock Market 1O1 » Best Performing Multi Cap Mutual Funds in 2026

 Top 5 multicap funds for long-term

-Discussed below are the five multicap funds listed based on the assets under management (AUM) as of 27 April 2025.
+Discussed below are the five multicap funds listed based on the 3-year returns as of 19 Jan 2026.

 Discussed below is a detailed analysis of the top multicap fund.
 It might aid optimal investor research before choosing a fund.

-1. Kotak Multicap Direct Growth Fund: This top multicap fund has the lowest PE ratio among its top 5 peers.
-The high standard deviation reflects high volatility but delivers optimum risk-adjusted returns, considering the optimum Sharpe and Sortino ratios, along with 3-year returns.
+1. Kotak Multicap Direct Growth Fund: This top multicap fund has the lowest expense ratio among its top 5 peers.
+The high standard deviation reflects high volatility but delivers optimum risk-adjusted returns, considering the optimum Sharpe along with 3-year returns of the mutual funds.

 1. HDFC Multicap Direct Growth Fund: It offers a moderate fund with moderate metrics.
-97.7% of the portfolio is invested in equity, with 12.01% invested in small-cap.
-It is interesting because the asset allocation of the fund in the small-cap sector is higher than the industry average of 11.40%.
+98.56% of the portfolio is invested in equity, with 1.44% invested in others.
 However, asset allocation in all other sectors, namely large-cap, mid-cap, and giant-cap, is lower than the respective industry average.

 It is necessary to consider the applicable taxation on the mutual fund category because it has an important bearing on the amount of gain an investor can generate from the fund.